Neur0tek/Jetson-Face-Follow/README.md

 ```
 ### Informations

-This is just a quick proof of work , there is still a lot of improvements to do in order to have it to work faster.
+This is just a quick proof of concept , there is still a lot of improvements to do in order to have it to work faster.
 I will do my best in order to keep the code updated ;-)